Lecanyu/JigsawNet/README.md

 We have already put those output files into the folders for refering.

+# 5. Run your own datasets

+To solve your own jigsaw puzzles, a pairwise alignment calculation module is needed.
+In our experiment, we use an [existing method](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.683.4733&rep=rep1&type=pdf) to calculate pairwise alignment candidates.
+But you can use other more fancy algorithms to do it.

+The pairwise alignments are represented by a list of 3x3 rigid transformation matrix.
+Please check our example data for the format details.

-# 5. Datasets and pre-trained net parameters
+# 6. Datasets and pre-trained net parameters
 Our experiment datasets and pre-trained model can be downloaded [here](https://drive.google.com/open?id=1sUIcAzFTJNAAEEhqdYAKMKgzjVwRvsP4).

 From this link, you can find 5 different datasets (one for training and four for testing) and the JigsawCNN parameters checkpoint which has been trained from the training dataset.